SolidStateLEDLighting/indication_ws2812_5.2/README.md

 **Expected changes to arrive:**
 None at this time.

 The indication class controls an external RGB LED.
-That indicator is an addressable WS2812 LED with it's control pin connected to GPIO 48 (for the DevKitM and possibly DevKitC).
+That indicator is an addressable WS2812 LED with it's control pin connected to GPIO 48 (for the DevKitC).

 * **We can make the LED flash to represent 1 or 2 numbers with "blinks" of color (up to 13 blinks)**
 * **We can set the intensity of these colors**